temporalio/temporal/docs/architecture/nexus.md

 # Background

-Nexus RPC is a modern open-source service framework for arbitrary-length operations whose lifetime may extend beyond a traditional RPC.
-Nexus was designed with durable execution in mind, as an underpinning to connect durable executions within and across namespaces, clusters and regions – with a clean API contract to streamline multi-team collaboration.
+Nexus RPC is an open-source service framework for arbitrary-length operations whose lifetime may extend beyond a traditional RPC.
+It is an underpinning connecting durable executions within and across namespaces, clusters and regions – with an API contract designed with multi-team collaboration in mind.
-Any service can be exposed as a set of sync or async Nexus operations – the latter provides an operation identity and a uniform interface to get the status of an operation or its result, receive a completion callback, or cancel the operation.
+A service can be exposed as a set of sync or async Nexus operations – the latter provides an operation identifier and a uniform interface to get the status of an operation or its result, receive a completion callback, or cancel the operation.

-Temporal is leveraging the Nexus RPC protocol to facilitate calling across namespace and cluster and boundaries.
+Temporal uses the Nexus RPC protocol to allow calling across namespace and cluster boundaries.
 The [Go SDK Nexus proposal](https://github.com/temporalio/proposals/blob/master/nexus/sdk-go.md) explains the user experience and shows sequence diagrams from an external perspective.